neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 ## Learning Objectives

-- Having a general understanding about the purpose of CSS
+- having a general understanding about the purpose of CSS
-- Knowing the meaning behind the name CSS (`Cascading Style Sheets`)
+- knowing the meaning behind the name CSS (`Cascading Style Sheets`)
-- Understanding the fundamentals of CSS: `CSS syntax`, `selectors`, `box model`, `inline & block elements`
+- understanding the fundamentals of CSS: `CSS syntax`, `selectors`, `box model`, `inline & block elements`
-- Using stylings for fonts & working with relative units
+- using stylings for fonts & working with relative units
-- Linking stylesheets to the HTML document
+- linking stylesheets to the HTML document

 ---

 ## What is CSS?

-With CSS you can add styling to your HMTL elements.
+With CSS you can add styling to your HTML elements.

 ![Comparison of HTML, CSS and JavaScript](assets/animated-gif-for-comparison.gif)